-Date of Issue: 02 September 2015 To: All Headteachers, Chairs of Governors and Management Committees of Schools who adopt the Attendance Management Policy and Procedure.
+Date of Issue: 02 September 2015 - Adopted 3 rd December 2015 То: All Headteachers, Chairs of Governors and Management Committees of Schools who adopt the Attendance Management Policy and Procedure.
 Purpose of the document: To provide Governing Bodies/Headteachers with an Attendance Management procedure which they should follow and use when managing staff absences/sickness (long and short term) Summary of the main points: The document provides: An outline of the statutory requirements placed on employers when they are managing sickness absence.
 Procedures which will ensure the statutory requirements are met.
 A model attendance management policy and procedure for Governing Bodies to adopt.
 Governing Bodies are advised to consider and adopt this document at the earliest opportunity.
 Governing Bodies and Headteachers should note that trade unions have been consulted on this document.
-Contact/further Schools HR Advisory Service, County Hall, information: Dorchester, DT1 1XJ
+0 + 1/5 +1 Contact/further information: Schools HR Advisory Service, County Hall, Dorchester, DT1 1XJ